alexkemboi/exercises/README.md

 63. How do you convert a string to a number in JavaScript?
 64. How do you convert a number to a string in JavaScript?
 65. How do you use regular expressions in JavaScript?
-    Create a function that takes two numbers as arguments and returns their sum.
-    Write a function that takes a string as input and reverses it.
-    Create a function that takes an array of numbers and returns the average.
-    Write a function that takes an array of numbers and returns the maximum value.
-    Create a function that takes a string and returns the number of vowels in it.
-    Write a function that takes an array of strings and returns the longest string.
-    Create a function that takes an array of numbers and returns only the even ones.
-    Write a function that takes a string and removes all the spaces from it.
-    Create a function that takes an array of numbers and returns the sum of only the positive ones.
-    Write a function that takes an array of strings and returns an array with the length of each string.
-    Create a function that takes a string and returns the first letter of each word.
-    Write a function that takes an array of numbers and returns the sum of the first and last numbers.
-    Create a function that takes an array of strings and returns an array with only the ones that start with a vowel.
-    Write a function that takes a string and returns the number of words in it.
-    Create a function that takes an array of numbers and returns a new array with the numbers sorted in descending order.
-    Write a function that takes a string and returns a new string with the first letter of each word capitalized.
-    Create a function that takes an array of numbers and returns the product of only the negative ones.
-    Write a function that takes a string and returns a new string with the vowels removed.
-    Create a function that takes an array of strings and returns an array with only the ones that contain a specific letter.
-    Write a function that takes a number as input and returns true if it is even and false if it is odd.
-    Create a function that takes an array of numbers and returns a new array with only the ones that are multiples of three.
-    Write a function that takes a string and returns a new string with the letters in reverse order.
-    Create a function that takes an array of numbers and returns the difference between the largest and smallest number.
-    Write a function that takes an array of strings and returns a new array with only the ones that have more than five letters.
-    Create a function that takes a string and returns true if it is a palindrome (reads the same backwards as forwards) and false if it is not.
-    Write a function that takes an array of numbers and returns a new array with only the ones that are prime.
-    Create a function that takes an array of strings and returns a new array with only the ones that have a specific length.
-    Write a function that takes a number as input and returns true if it is a multiple of seven and false if it is not.
-    Create a function that takes an array of numbers and returns the median value.
-    Write a function that takes a string and returns a new string with the words in reverse order.
-    Create a function that takes an array of strings and returns a new array with only the ones that are all uppercase.
-    Write a function that takes a number as input and returns true if it is a perfect square and false if it is not.
-    Create a function that takes an array of numbers and returns the second largest number.
-    Write a function that takes a string and returns a new string with the letters sorted in alphabetical order
+66. Create a function that takes two numbers as arguments and returns their sum.
+68. Write a function that takes a string as input and reverses it.
+69. Create a function that takes an array of numbers and returns the average.
+70. Write a function that takes an array of numbers and returns the maximum value.
+71. Create a function that takes a string and returns the number of vowels in it.
+72. Write a function that takes an array of strings and returns the longest string.
+73. Create a function that takes an array of numbers and returns only the even ones.
+74. Write a function that takes a string and removes all the spaces from it.
+75. Create a function that takes an array of numbers and returns the sum of only the positive ones.
+76. Write a function that takes an array of strings and returns an array with the length of each string.
+77. Create a function that takes a string and returns the first letter of each word.
+78. Write a function that takes an array of numbers and returns the sum of the first and last numbers.
+79. Create a function that takes an array of strings and returns an array with only the ones that start with a vowel.
+80. Write a function that takes a string and returns the number of words in it.
+81. Create a function that takes an array of numbers and returns a new array with the numbers sorted in descending order.
+82. Write a function that takes a string and returns a new string with the first letter of each word capitalized.
+83. Create a function that takes an array of numbers and returns the product of only the negative ones.
+84. Write a function that takes a string and returns a new string with the vowels removed.
+85. Create a function that takes an array of strings and returns an array with only the ones that contain a specific letter.
+86. Write a function that takes a number as input and returns true if it is even and false if it is odd.
+87. Create a function that takes an array of numbers and returns a new array with only the ones that are multiples of three.
+88. Write a function that takes a string and returns a new string with the letters in reverse order.
+89. Create a function that takes an array of numbers and returns the difference between the largest and smallest number.
+90. Write a function that takes an array of strings and returns a new array with only the ones that have more than five letters.
+91. Create a function that takes a string and returns true if it is a palindrome (reads the same backwards as forwards) and false if it is not.
+92. Write a function that takes an array of numbers and returns a new array with only the ones that are prime.
+93. Create a function that takes an array of strings and returns a new array with only the ones that have a specific length.
+94. Write a function that takes a number as input and returns true if it is a multiple of seven and false if it is not.
+95. Create a function that takes an array of numbers and returns the median value.
+96. Write a function that takes a string and returns a new string with the words in reverse order.
+97. Create a function that takes an array of strings and returns a new array with only the ones that are all uppercase.
+98. Write a function that takes a number as input and returns true if it is a perfect square and false if it is not.
+99. Create a function that takes an array of numbers and returns the second largest number.
+100. Write a function that takes a string and returns a new string with the letters sorted in alphabetical order
+101. Create a function that takes an array of strings and returns a new array with only the ones that are all lowercase.
+102. Write a function that takes a number as input and returns true if it is a power of two and false if it is not.
+103. Create a function that takes an array of numbers and returns the mode value (most frequent number).
+104. Write a function that takes a string and returns a new string with the letters in alternating case (e.g. "hello" becomes "hElLo").
+105. Create a function that takes an array of numbers and returns the nth largest number (where n is an input parameter).
+106. Write a function that takes a number as input and returns true if it is a prime number and false if it is not.
+107. Create a function that takes an array of strings and returns a new array with only the ones that contain a specific substring.
+108. Write a function that takes a string as input and returns true if all its characters are unique and false if they are not.
+109. Create a function that takes an array of numbers and returns a new array with only the ones that are perfect squares.
+110. Write a function that takes an array of strings and returns a new array with only the ones that are palindromes.
+111. Create a function that takes an array of numbers and returns the nth smallest number (where n is an input parameter).
+112. Write a function that takes a string as input and returns true if it contains only alphanumeric characters and false if it does not.
+113. Create a function that takes an array of strings and returns a new array with only the ones that are anagrams of a specific string.
+114. Write a function that takes a number as input and returns the factorial of that number.
+115. Create a function that takes an array of numbers and returns a new array with only the ones that are divisible by a specific number.
+116. Write a function that takes a string as input and returns true if it is a valid email address and false if it is not.
+117. Create a function that takes an array of strings and returns a new array with only the ones that contain only unique characters.
+118. Write a function that takes a number as input and returns the sum of all the numbers from 1 to that number.
+119. Create a function that takes an array of numbers and returns the sum of the two smallest numbers.
+120. Write a function that takes a string as input and returns true if it is a valid URL and false if it is not.
+121. Create a function that takes an array of strings and returns a new array with only the ones that contain a specific character multiple times.
+122. Write a function that takes a number as input and returns the sum of all its digits.
+123. Create a function that takes an array of numbers and returns the sum of the two largest numbers.
+124. Write a function that takes a string as input and returns true if it contains only whitespace characters and false if it does not.
+125. Create a function that takes an array of strings and returns a new array with only the ones that contain a specific number of vowels.
+126. Write a function that takes a number as input and returns true if it is a perfect number (the sum of its divisors equals itself) and false if it is not.
+127. Create a function that takes an array of numbers and returns the number that appears the most times.
+128. Write a function that takes a string as input and returns true if it is a valid phone number and false if it is not.
+129. Create a function that takes an array of strings and returns a new array with only the ones that contain at least one digit.